 The breakdown of additional human resources requested by the Agency for its 2022 work programme can be found under the Multiannual Programme (2.2 Resource programming for 2022 - 2024).
-They amount to 7 additional Temporary Staff posts 4 additional Seconded National Experts (SNEs) and 2 additional Contract Staff members.

 With regard to the allocation of resources (FTE of Temporary Staff, Contract Agents and SNEs) against the different activities, the Agency follows the methodology for Agencies job screening, in accordance with Article 29(3) of the Framework Financial Regulation.
 Each job is identified according to a screening 'type': the three screening types describe the general role of a job: administrative support and coordination, neutral or operational.
 Most jobs either fulfil an operational role, i.e. serving frontline activities (more or less directly serving the European citizen) or an administrative support and coordination role, as enablers of the operational jobs by being responsible e.g. for HR, ICT, logistics, etc. for their Agency.
 Financial management and control at Agency level and on-the-spot audit are treated as neutral.